Duality of codes supported on regular lattices, with an application to enumerative combinatorics: Enumerative Problems of Matrices

 \begin{corollary} Let $f:\mbox{Mat} \to \F_q$ be a non-zero linear map, and let $R_f$ be the rank of any matrix that generates $\mbox{ker}(f)^\perp$.
 For all $0 \le j \le k$ the number of rank $j$ matrices in $\mbox{ker}(f)$ is

 \end{corollary}

-\begin{example} Let $f: \mbox{Mat} \to \F_q$ be the linear map that sends a matrix to the sum of its entries.
-The orthogonal of $\mbox{ker}(f)$ is generated by the matrix whose entries are all ones.
-The rank of such matrix is clearly one.
-Therefore for all $0 \le j \le k$ the number of rank $j$ matrices over $\F_q$ of size $k \times m$ whose entries sum to zero is
+Let e.g. $f: \mbox{Mat} \to \F_q$ be the linear map that sends a matrix to the sum of its entries.
+The orthogonal code of $\mbox{ker}(f)$ is generated by the matrix whose entries are all ones, which has rank one.
+By Corollary \ref{kerf}, for all $0 \le j \le k$ the number of rank $j$ matrices over $\F_q$ of size $k \times m$ whose entries sum to zero is